Omar Clayton: College career

-Clayton enrolled at the University of Nevada, Las Vegas, where he is studying political science.
+Clayton enrolled at the University of Nevada, Las Vegas, where he studied political science.
 In 2007, he walked onto the football team, and during the preseason, secured a position as the third-string quarterback.
 By Week 8, he was promoted to the starting position, and Clayton started three games before he fractured his hand.
 During the season, he recorded 58 completions on 95 attempts for 618 yards and four touchdowns, and 179 rushing yards and two touchdowns.
 His 61.1% completion rate set the school record for a freshman.

 In 2008, Clayton completed 152 of 258 pass attempts for 1,894 yards, 18 touchdowns, and four interceptions, before he suffered an injury that forced him to miss the final three games.
-Prior to the 2009 season, Clayton is ranked 13th in terms of passing yards for a UNLV quarterback after having played in just 16 games.
+Prior to the 2009 season, Clayton was ranked 13th in terms of passing yards for a UNLV quarterback after having played in just 16 games.
 Athlon Sports named him a preseason All-Mountain West Conference (MWC) second team.
 The New York Times predicted UNLV to reach bowl eligibility in 2009 largely because of Clayton, who when healthy, "can score enough points to keep the team in most games".